spacebanana420/texts/guides/wayland2025.md

 The cursor theme I use only partially works on Labwc.
 For example when adjusting a slider, the cursor disappears.

 Just like in Hyprland, you need to run xfce-session so that Xfce is integrated properly, but if that's not a concern you have then you can run the components manually.
 Launching my pipewire script works unlike on Hyprland, but Xfdesktop does not work at all, leaving the background as a black screen.
 Other wallpaper tools like wpaperd work, but they will not work in autostart if xfdesktop or xfce4-session are also in autostart.

-Fonts are slightly blurrier than in Hyprland as well as a few images and MPV's output when in windowed mode.
-The text on window title bars can become notably blurrier than the rest.

 Unlike Hyprland and Wayfire, Labwc seems to have no way to configure your display's settings, instead you are supposed to run a wlr-randr command from the autostart file.
 If xfce4-session is executed, Labwc inherits Xfce's display settings however.